-Across the Wycombe district, we have a number of sheltered housing schemes that are supported by a team of staff and are made up of individual, self-contained homes for older people.
+Across the Wycombe district, we have a number of sheltered housing schemes that are supported by a team of staff and are made up of individual, self-contained homes for persons aged 60 and over.

-Most of our schemes have communal facilities, such as common rooms, that are enjoyed by our tenants for coffee mornings, Movers and Shakers classes and other social activities.
-We have also installed wi-fi in the communal areas of our schemes - meaning that any residents or visitors can take advantage of free wi-fi in the common rooms of our schemes.
+Most of our schemes have communal facilities, such as common rooms, that are enjoyed by our tenants for coffee mornings and other social activities.
+We have also installed wi-fi in the schemes, meaning that any residents or visitors can take advantage of free wi-fi in the common rooms - the access code is displayed at every scheme.

 We have a team of experience specialists who carry out the estate and facilities services, including things like: